code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/applab/docs1/dropdown.md

 [short_description]

-Creates a checkbox button.
-A checkbox is used to choose between two options.
+Creates a dropDown list.
+A dropDown list is used to select from a list of options and can be referenced by the specified ID.
 [/short_description]

 [/description]